Chalcolithic temple of Ein Gedi: Discovery and excavation

-Layout
+Layout and findings

-The excavations at the temple have unearthed a compound consisting of a main building on the north, a smaller one in the east, and a small circular structure, 3 m in diameter and probably serving some cultic purpose, in the center.
+The excavations at the temple site have unearthed a compound consisting of a main building on the north, a smaller one in the east, and a small circular structure, 3 m in diameter and probably serving some cultic purpose, in the center.
 The entire complex was enclosed by stone walls preserved to a considerable height, linking the buildings into one rectangular unit.
-In the southern wall stood a gatehouse leading to the spring of Ein Gedi, and a smaller gate in the northern wall, next to the small building, led to another spring in Nahal David.
+In the southern wall stood a gatehouse leading to the spring of Ein Gedi, and a smaller gate in the northern wall, next to the small building, led to another spring in the Nahal David valley.
 Reaching the cliff walls on three sides, it appears the temple was adapted to the topography.